ManiacUrgency42/csha-ai-agent/README.md

 ## Known Issues

-- `pdf_parser_indexer.py` does not reliably extract text from the PDF or index chunks by heading and subheading, so some manual editing was required to create `structured_text.json`.
+- `pdf_parser_indexer.py` does not reliably extract text from the PDF or index chunks by heading and subheading because of one-off edge cases, so some manual editing was required to create `structured_text.json`.
 This JSON file is used for the vector embedder and BM25 tokenizer.
+A future upgrade is to use a more robust ML-based PDF parser—though we’ll need to weigh the accuracy gains against added development time.